 What IPAM, DNS, and DHCP Documentation Actually Fixes

-DNS is how names make sense.
-DHCP is how devices get addresses.
-IPAM is how the team stops guessing where everything lives.
-Treat them together and troubleshooting gets a lot less mystical.
+Think of it this way: DNS is how names make sense to humans.
+DHCP is how devices actually get their addresses.
+IPAM is how the team stops blindly guessing where everything lives on the network.
+Treat them together and troubleshooting gets a whole lot less mystical.

 Operating Takeaway

-Good network documentation turns troubleshooting from tribal memory into a repeatable support process.
+Good, accurate network documentation effectively turns your troubleshooting process from a fragile reliance on tribal memory into a repeatable, rock-solid support process.

 Written for